rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

                               (k, v) -> k, LinkedHashMap::new));
 ````

-### sorted()
+### `sorted()`

-The Stream intermediate operation, sorted() method, returns a stream with the elements sorted.
-Just like sorting arrays,
+The Stream intermediate operation, `sorted()` method, returns a stream with the elements sorted.
-Java uses natural ordering unless we specify a comparator.
-The method signatures are
+Just like sorting arrays, Java uses natural ordering unless we specify a `Comparator`.
+The method
+signatures are
 these:

 ````